 23. Lui-Ngai-Ni

-The Naga tribes of Manipur celebrate Lui-Ngai-Ni as a seed sowing festival that falls on the 14th or 15th of February every year.
-During the festival, Manipur Nagas converge at a place to showcase their impressive culture heritage.
+The Naga tribes of Manipur celebrate Lui-Ngai-Ni as a seed-sowing festival that falls on the 14th or 15th of February every year.
+During the festival, Manipur Nagas converge at a place to showcase their impressive cultural heritage.
 Naga tribes from the neighboring states of Assam and Arunachal Pradesh also take part in the celebrations.
 It honors and appeases the gods who are believed to determine the fate of the crops sowed on earth.
 A number of cultural activities, including traditional songs, dances, and drum beating, mark the festivities.

 - Where is Lui-Ngai-Ni celebrated? – Manipur